 Texas Communities Count

-As part of the Hogg Foundation for Mental Health’s 80th Anniversary initiative, the foundation will award a total of $2.1 million in grant funds to a total of 28 organizations to support complete count efforts in Texas for the 2020 U.S. Census.
+As part of the Hogg Foundation for Mental Health’s 80th Anniversary initiative, the foundation awarded a total of $2.1 million in grant funds to a total of 28 organizations to support complete count efforts in Texas for the 2020 U.S. Census.
 The goal is to encourage participation in the 2020 Census so that every person in Texas is counted.